jstimes/GeneAnalysis/README.md

-# GeneAnalysis
-Bioinformatics pipeline for analyzing variants of a certain gene.
+Tools for analyzing variants of a certain gene.
+See the readme's in the different folders for more details.